RoSchmi/Esp32_RingDoorBell_Alexa_Sinric_FritzPhone/README.md

 As the DECT-phones could not be used by preconfigured means I developed the solution below.

-Before you begin to start ... consider to use the much easier fallback solution shown on the picture:
+Before you begin to start ... consider to merely use the much easier fallback solution shown on the picture:

 ![Gallery](https://github.com/RoSchmi/Esp32_RingDoorBell_Alexa_Sinric_FritzPhone/blob/master/pictures/Fallback.png)